cffwxx/cffwxx.github.io/index.md

 ## Research Interests

+### Machine Learning X Physics

+Recent advancements of machine learning have provided a rich toolbox for physical science, particularly in dealing with complicated phenomena and datasets.
+Currently, I am studying machine learning applications in following topics:

+* Particle collider experiments.
+* Data-driven inference of dynamic equations.
+* Mars' atmosphere simulation and data analysis.

 ### High Energy Physics

-I have been working on High Energy Physics since the beginning of my career, mainly on theoretical and phenomenological aspects about origin of neutrino masses, Dark Matter, and flavor puzzle.
-More topics related to Cosmology such as Dark Energy, Inflation, and Gravitational Wave may also be considered.

-### Machine Learning X Physics

-Recent advancements of Machine Learning have provided a rich toolbox for physical science, particularly in dealing with complicated phenomena and datasets.
-I am interested in applying Machine Learning techniques in:

-* particle colliders experiments
-* astrophysical observations
-* atmospheric science of Mars
-* discovering equations from data
+High energy physics studies the most fundamental structure and interactions of nature and is inevitably related to cosmology.
+I work on Beyond Standard Model physics, aiming to address:

+* The flavour problem, especially neutrino mass and mixing.
+* Cosmological mysteries, including dark matter, dark energy, and gravitational wave.

 ## To students

-You are very welcome to join me in aforementioned research topics.
-It would be optimal if you have strong background in mathematics, physics, or astronomy.
-However, you can still contribute effectively to these topics even with purely CS/DS background.
+You are welcome to join me in the aforementioned research topics.

+* Students in computer science and data science are particularly suitable for topics relevant to machine learning.
+It would be a great opportunity to experience the frontier of natural science research.
-**Futhermore**, although not a primary research focus, **quantitative finance** especially **algorithmic trading** is one of my intellectual interests.
-Therefore, you are also welcome to join me in building up an automated trading system, designing a beneficial trading strategy, or scrutinizing dynamics of financial markets.
+* Futhermore, **quantitative finance** especially **algorithmic trading** is one of my intellectual interests.
+You are welcome to join me in building an automated trading system, designing a profitable trading strategy, or uncovering hidden dynamics behind financial markets.